hahnec/plenoptisign/README.rst

 ===================
-|logo| Plenoptisign
+|logo| PlenoptiSign
 ===================

 Description
 -----------

-*Plenoptisign* is an open-source app_ for geometry estimation of a light field captured by a Standard Plenoptic Camera (SPC).
+*PlenoptiSign* is an open-source app_ for geometry estimation of a light field captured by a Standard Plenoptic Camera (SPC).
 This software treats a pair of light field rays as a system of linear functions whose solution yields ray intersections indicating distances to refocused object planes or virtual camera positions of perspective views (so-called sub-aperture images).

 |release| |license| |code| |repo| |downloads|